 attributes +a-mpdu and +a-mpdu-end are not used.

-NOTE 3—+mu-ppdu-end, +mu-user-respond and +mu-user-other are used in productions that
+NOTE 3—+vht-mu-ppdu-end, +vht-mu-user-respond and +vht-mu-user-other are used in productions that

-generate MU PPDUs, according to the pattern: ["an A-MPDU (which might contain a VHT single
+generate VHT MU PPDUs, according to the pattern: ["an A-MPDU (which might contain a VHT single

-MPDU) needing a response" +mu-user-respond ] {"an A-MPDU (which might contain a
+MPDU) needing a response" +vht-mu-user-respond ] {"an A-MPDU (which might contain a

-VHT single MPDU) not needing a response" +mu-user-not-respond} +mu-ppdu-end.
+VHT single MPDU) not needing a response" +vht-mu-user-not-respond} +vht-mu-ppdu-end.
 There is

-at least one of +mu-user-respond or +mu-user-not-respond in an MU PPDU.
+at least one of +vht-mu-user-respond or +vht-mu-user-not-respond in a VHT MU PPDU.

-NOTE 4—In the sequence A+mu-user-respond B+mu-user-not-respond … +mu-ppdu-end, although
+NOTE 4—In the sequence A+vht-mu-user-respond B+vht-mu-user-not-respond … +vht-mu-ppdu-end, although

 the terms A, B … (which represent one or more frames) are listed sequentially in these